List of Monster Allergy characters: Anguanes

-The Anguanes are merchant witches, and live in a hollowed out tree underground in the Forest of Cham.
-They capture monsters to make potions and spells, and completely follow their leader Emily Vermeer (Zick's aunt), also known as the Anguana of Er, as well as Moog Magister the Lord of the Witches.
-They sometimes use their potion to attack their enemies, and love to experiment with new recipes.
-They came into Elena's house while she was having a sleepover.
+The Anguanes are merchant witches who live in a hollow tree in the Forest of Cham.
+They capture monsters to make potions and spells, and completely follow their leader Emily Vermeer, also known as the Anguana of Er, as well as Moog Magister.

 Black Fires

-First seen in the 22nd issue, a Black Fire is a horrendous creature, a Dark Phantom that has reached the bottom of the abyss.
+A Black Fire is a Dark Phantom that has reached the bottom of the abyss.
 Elena had awakened one of these creatures and endangered Bombo and Snyakutz Bu.